Slow growth of quantum magic in disorder-free Stark many-body localization: Model and diagnostics

-which approaches $L \!-\!
-2$ at large $L$.
-Reaching this benchmark is, however, a dynamical question whose answer depends on the structure of the unitary evolution.
-In random unitary circuits~\cite{turkeshi2025pauli,Turkeshi_2024_2,tirrito2025anticoncentrationnonstabilizernessspreadingergodic,tirrito2025universalspreadingnonstabilizernessquantum,Turkeshi_2023,Turkeshi_2024_2}, local randomness is injected layer by layer and $M_2$ typically approaches $M_2^{\mathrm{Haar}}$ at depths that grow only slowly with $L$~\cite{Odavic2025PRBStabilizerEntropy}, often logarithmically or polylogarithmically.
+which approaches $L-2$ at large $L$.
+Reaching this benchmark is a dynamic question whose answer depends on the structure of the unitary evolution.
+In random unitary circuits~\cite{turkeshi2025pauli,Turkeshi_2024_2,tirrito2025anticoncentrationnonstabilizernessspreadingergodic,tirrito2025universalspreadingnonstabilizernessquantum,Turkeshi_2023,Turkeshi_2024_2}, local randomness is injected layer by layer and $M_2$ typically approaches $M_2^{\mathrm{Haar}}$ at depths that grow only slowly with $L$~\cite{Odavic2025PRBStabilizerEntropy}.
 Generic Floquet dynamics without conservation laws can display similarly fast, circuit-like scrambling~\cite{DankertCleveEmersonLivine2009PRA,HarrowLow2009CMP,BrandaoHarrowHorodecki2016CMP}.
-In contrast, for local Hamiltonian evolution the approach to the Haar benchmark is constrained by locality, since operator support and information must propagate across the chain, leading to an approach time that grows at least linearly with $L$, while the accessible-time saturation may remain below $M_2^{\mathrm{Haar}}$ due to residual structure from locality, symmetries, and conserved quantities.
-These considerations are particularly relevant for the setup studied here, where the linear potential further restricts resonant processes and can strongly suppress the generation of magic.
-For convenience we will also use the deviation from the Haar benchmark~\cite{falcão2025magicdynamicsmanybodylocalized}, $\Delta M_2 \!:=\!
-M_2^{\mathrm{Haar}} \!-\!
-M_2$, so that ergodic dynamics correspond to small $\Delta M_2$, while constrained or nonergodic regimes exhibit a parametrically larger deviation.
+In contrast, for local Hamiltonian evolution the approach to the Haar benchmark is constrained by locality: operator support and information must propagate across the chain, implying an approach time that grows at least linearly with $L$, while accessible-time saturation may remain below $M_2^{\mathrm{Haar}}$ due to residual structure from locality, symmetries, and conserved quantities.
+These considerations are particularly relevant here, where the linear potential further restricts resonant processes and can strongly suppress the generation of magic.
+For convenience, we also use the deviation from the Haar benchmark~\cite{falcão2025magicdynamicsmanybodylocalized},

+so that ergodic dynamics correspond to small $\Delta M_2$, while constrained or nonergodic regimes exhibit a parametrically larger deviation.